anaxios/BashGPT/README.md

 ## Usage

 Ask the LLM a question.
-(It doesn't remember conversations.)
 ```shell
 llm "my question"
 ```